MicrosoftDocs/well-architected/well-architected/cost/design-paas.md

 # Managed services

-Look for areas in the architecture where it can be natural to incorporate platform-as-a-service (PaaS) options.
+Look for areas in the architecture where it makes sense to incorporate platform-as-a-service (PaaS) options.
 These include caching, queues, and data storage.
 PaaS reduces time and cost of managing servers, storage, networking, and other application infrastructure.

-With PaaS, the infrastructure cost is included in the pricing model of the service.
+With PaaS, the infrastructure costs are included in the pricing model of the service.
 For example, you can allocate a lower SKU virtual machine as a jump box.
 There are more costs for storage and managing a separate server.
 You also need to configure a public IP on the virtual machine, which we don't recommend.
 A managed service, such as Azure Bastion, takes into consideration all those costs and offers better security.

 Azure provides a wide range of PaaS resources.
 Here are some examples of when you might consider PaaS options: